-Some campus-based courses provide the opportunity for distance students to join live class lectures and discussions through synchronized remote video technology.
+Some campus-based courses provide the opportunity for distance students to join live class lectures and discussions through video conferencing.
 Students attend the same lectures and complete the same assignments as their colleagues on the main campus without relocating.
-Courses available for video conferencing are listed at dts.edu/schedule.
+Other courses meet synchronously online each week without being connected to a classroom.
+Courses available for video conferencing are listed at <a href="https://dx.december.2019/december.2019